Direct2Drive

-Business
+History

-Launched in 2004, IGN has claimed "exponential growth in sales" since that time.
+Launched in 2004, IGN reported "exponential growth in sales" since that time.
 It offered over 3,000 titles through relationships with more than 300 game publishers.
 Direct2Drive sponsored a $10,000 award at the Independent Games Festival called the D2D Vision Award, which "celebrates independent developers exemplifying innovation in design coupled with excellence in game-play".
 In 2009, the site made headlines by refusing to sell Activision's Call of Duty: Modern Warfare 2 due to that game's integration with Valve's Steamworks service.
 Users buying Modern Warfare 2 from a reseller such as Direct2Drive would be forced to also download and install the Steam client.